Taokt/Quest2ROS2/README.md

 # Quest2ROS2
 A framework for using Meta Quest 2/3 VR controllers to teleoperate a robot system through ROS2 and ROS–TCP communication.
+Built based on [Quest2ROS](https://quest2ros.github.io/).
+*Accepted to **HRI 2026***

 ## System Requirements
 ### Operating Systems